CJIS Certification - Third Party Vendor Qualifications - Criminal Justice - Corsica Technologies

 Though auditing staff ideally do have a background check in place, the essential qualification for this role is a deep understanding of CJIS Policy—they must know how a federal auditor would assess your security landscape and be able to replicate that process to uncover any gaps that may be exposed during the “real” audit.

-Because there is no test or certification to verify CJIS knowledge, look instead for these similar certifications: CISSP, CISA, CISM, and GSNA credentials, which are 8570 IA Baseline Certifications for the DOD and as stated by ISACA.
-(The U.S. Department of Defense (DoD) 8570.01-M. Information Assurance Workforce Improvement Program)
+Because there is no test or certification to verify CJIS knowledge, look instead for these industry-recognized security and audit credentials: CISSP, CISA, CISM, and GSNA credentials, which are associated with DoD 8140.

 Budgets are tight in today’s economic environment.
 It’s rare that an organization has the internal resources it needs to cover all preparations for a CJIS audit.